The Science of Peaking: Designing a Successful Powerlifting Program

 Unlocking the Secrets of Peaking for Powerlifting

-So you’ve been powerlifting and training the big three compound lifts which are the squat, bench and deadlift.
-Perhaps you are making great progress with the Boostcamp programs and now you might even have your eyes set on an actual powerlifting competition in the near future.
-As a result, you’re probably wondering what you need to be doing to prepare yourself for this, regardless of your experience level.
+So you’ve been powerlifting and training hard on the big three compound lifts which are the squat, bench and deadlift.
+Perhaps you are making great progress with the Boostcamp programs and now you might even have your eyes set on participating in an actual powerlifting competition in the near future.
+You're going to want to be the absolute best you can be, and maybe even take home some hardware.
+That being said, you’re probably wondering what you need to be doing to prepare yourself for this, regardless of your experience level.

 Table of Contents